Skip to Content

 mammal islands in montenegro

 We start this list of the best islands in Montenegro with Mamula.
-Perched at the entrance of the Bay of Kotor, Mamula Island stands like a seasoned sentry with tales as weathered as its stony facade.
-Now, don’t be deceived by its size; what it lacks in acreage, it more than makes up for in history and sheer character.
-The island’s strategic position in the Adriatric was spotted and utilized by Austro-Hungarian Admiral Lazar Mamula who built an impregnable marine fortress on the island in the 1850s.
+Perched at the entrance of the Bay of Kotor, Mamula is a tiny island with beautiful beaches, rich history and sheer character.
+The island’s strategic position in the Adriatric was noticed and utilized by Austro-Hungarian Admiral Lazar Mamula who built an impregnable marine fortress on the island in the 1850s (yes the island is named after him).

 Enjoying this post?
 Then you may also like our list of the best places to visit in Macedonia or our Serbia travel guide and our guide to Serbian castles.